jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 Each principle contains testable success criteria, which are set at three levels: A, AA, and AAA.

+## 9. What we will cover today

+So we have selected a few topics that are probably the basic accessibility requirements for any web pages: keyboard focus, tab order, color and color contrast, and text alternatives.
+These are great foundations to start learning about accessibility.
+They are easy to relate to and test, and they benefit virtually all users.

+One question we get a lot is how to make maps accessible, particularly for non-sighted users.
+In this webinar we will show our initial attempt at addressing this challenge.
+And we certainly welcome any input or feedback from you.

+Finally, we will talk about a do-it-yourself process for testing accessibility that we all can follow.

+## 10. Our focus today

+We understand that accessibility can be a complex and difficult topic.
+So in this webinar, we will be focusing on the fundamental topics of accessibility, how to get started, and how we can take simple actions to identify accessibility issues.
+We will try not to dive deep into the code.
+But if you are a developer, we have two presentations about web accessibility at last year's Esri Developer Summit.
+We have posted links to the recordings in the Accessibility group on GeoNet.

+We will give two presentations on web accessibility at this year's Developer Summit as well.
+So check out the schedule if you are interested.

 ## 11. Focus and tab order

 ### WCAG 2.4.7 Clear focus